Policy56/Hexagonal-sliding-puzzle/README.md

 ## Working with Translations 🌐

 This project relies on [flutter_localizations][flutter_localizations_link] and follows the [official internationalization guide for Flutter][internationalization_link].

+The app is translate in english and french.

 ### Adding Strings